nteract/enchannel-zmq-backend/README.md

 } from 'enchannel-zmq-backend';
 ```

-Creating a subject for a specific channel
+Creating a subject for the `shell` channel:

 ```javascript
 const shell = createShellSubject(identity, runtimeConfig)